wp-plugins/genesis-admin-bar-plus/readme.txt

 * Simple Sidebars
 * Simple URLs

-A plugin author can add support for their own settings page link via the hook mentioned in the first question above.
+A plugin author can add support for their own settings page link.
+See the *Add Custom Items* section.

 == Screenshots ==